AM6490/Twitter-Auto-Reply-AI-Agent-Prototype/README.md

 Consistency of style: The model sometimes struggles to maintain a stable “voice.”
 Replies can vary widely between very good, mediocre, or off-tone, and full control of style was difficult to achieve.

-Training accuracy: While the model successfully learned from provided examples and generated context-aware replies, it did not always match the exact style or quality we aimed for.
+Training accuracy: While the model successfully learned from provided examples and generated context-aware replies, it did not always match the exact style or quality I aimed for.
 Perfect fine-tuning on reply tone was not fully achieved.

 Automation limits: Free-tier X (Twitter) API restrictions only allowed posting one reply every 15 minutes, limiting large-scale testing and real-time engagement.